saram-13/kakao-clone/README.md

 I'm saram13
 and this is my first website.

-This is clone of 'Kakao Talk' which is most famous mobile message app in korea.
+This is clone of 'Kakao Talk' which is most famous mobile message app in Korea.

+I add some descriptions
+so later I can read it fast.

+Sorry but
+I'm gonna update this without descriptions soon.
+Thanks.